Comparing deaths/TWh for all energy sources

 Uranium mining is a lot safer because insitu leaching (the main method of uranium mining) involves flushing acid down pipes.
 No workers are digging underground anymore.
 Only about 60,000 tons of uranium are needed each year so that is 200 times less material being moved than for coal plants.

 The World Health Organization study in 2005 indicated that 50 people died to that point as a direct result of Chernobyl.
 4000 people may eventually die earlier as a result of Chernobyl, but those deaths would be more than 20 years after the fact and the cause and effect becomes more tenuous.

-He explains that there have been 4000 cases of thyroid cancer, mainly in children, but that except for nine deaths, all of them have recovered.
-"Otherwise, the team of international experts found no evidence for any increases in the incidence of leukemia and cancer among affected residents."
+There have been 4000 cases of thyroid cancer, mainly in children, but that except for nine deaths, all of them have recovered.
+“Otherwise, the team of international experts found no evidence for any increases in the incidence of leukemia and cancer among affected residents.”